 - For deacon and deaconess: Nominees should have been a Christian for at least three years.
 They should also be an active Redeemer Downtown member.

 - For elder: Nominees should have been a Christian for at least three years and a Redeemer Downtown member for at least one year.
-Please note that a minimum of three nominations is required for an elder nominee to enter the screening process.
+Please note that an elder nominee must have at least three nominations to enter the screening process.

 Qualifications to consider